 On May 13, 2021, the Company's registration statement on Form S-1 for its initial public offering (the "IPO") was declared effective by the Securities and Exchange Commission (the "SEC"), and the shares of its Class A common stock commenced trading on the Nasdaq Global Select Market on May 14, 2021.
 The IPO closed on May 18, 2021, pursuant to which the Company issued and sold 4,350,000 shares of its Class A common stock at a public offering price of \$11.00 per share.
 On May 20, 2021, the Company issued 652,500 shares of its Class A common stock to the underwriters of the IPO pursuant to the exercise of the underwriters' option to purchase additional shares.
-The Company received total net proceeds of approximately \$48,400 from the IPO, after deducting underwriting discounts and commissions of \$3,852, and offering costs of approximately \$2,800, of which \$1,294 was incurred as of March 31,2021.
-Prior to the completion of the IPO, all shares of redeemable convertible preferred stock then outstanding were converted into 15,464,776 shares of Class A common stock and 309,238 shares of Class B common stock.
-The unaudited condensed financial statements as of March 31, 2021, including share and per share amounts, do not include proceeds from or shares issued in the IPO as it occurred after March 31, 2021.
+The Company received total net proceeds of \$48,411 from the IPO, after deducting underwriting discounts and commissions of \$3,852, and offering costs of \$2,765.
+Prior to the completion of the IPO, all shares of redeemable convertible preferred stock then outstanding were converted into 15,464,775 shares of Class A common stock and 309,238 shares of Class B common stock.